-10.1.
-Payment of concrete dry filter boxes shall be based on a per unit price and may or may not include delivery of the box to the project site.
-The contractor is responsible for determining the style of box needed and total cost (including delivery fees, handling fees, and any associated taxes).
+- 10.1.
+Payment of modular concrete dry filter boxes shall be based on a per unit price and may or may not include delivery of the box to the project site.
+The contractor is responsible for determining the style/configuration of box needed. - 10.2.
+Total cost will be provided by the distributor based on unit costs requested delivery fees, handling fees, and associated taxes.

-RAIN GUARDIANTM TURRET TYPICAL DETAIL
+RAIN GUARDIANTM FOXHOLE TYPICAL DETAIL